StarFleetCPTN/GoMFT/docs/docs/advanced/admin-tools.md

 GoMFT provides a comprehensive set of administrative tools for system management, monitoring, and maintenance.
 These tools help administrators maintain the system, troubleshoot issues, and ensure optimal performance.

-## Accessing Admin Tools

-Admin tools are available to users with administrator privileges:

-1. Log in with an administrator account
-2. Navigate to **Admin Tools** in the sidebar menu

 ## Log Viewer

 The Admin Tools panel includes an integrated log viewer with the following features: